How to Play C7 on Ukulele + 4 Easy Variations!

 C7 Ukulele Chord: 3rd Inversion

-There are several other versions of this chord in between this one we are going to talk about now, but if you want to tie your fingers.
+There are several other versions of this chord in between the one we are going to talk about now, but if you want to tie your fingers.
 So we decided to leave them out and provide you with one other that is pretty similar to the root one, just you need to press it way down on the fretboard.

 - Use your Index finger to press the A string on the 13th fret.